Central Congregational Church (Providence, Rhode Island): History

 The church’s history traces back to the 1830s, when Providence Congregationalists sought a new place of worship on the east side of the river.
 They received a charter for the Benefit Street Congregational Society in 1836 but faced difficulties obtaining land.
 The organization received a new charter in 1850, and changed its name to the Central Congregational Society in 1851.

 Among the early leaders in the church were John Kingsbury, William J. King, George L. Claflin, William J. Cross, and Nancy Marsh.

 The church called the Rev. Leonard Swain from Nashua, New Hampshire to be its minister in 1852.
 Rev. Swain insisted that the church pay off all its debts before he accepted his call.
+Rev. Swain was "a man of rare intellectual power and attainment, commanding a sustained hearing among men of prominence in the city, men who disagreed with him radically as to his strictness and to his views of life and conduct, yet who came to hear the greatest preacher in Providence."
 Leonard Swain died at age 48 in 1869, while serving as minister.

 For the church’s 50th anniversary in 1902, longtime deacon Moses E. Torrey wrote of the founding of the church and the pastorate of Leonard Swain.
 After Torrey’s address, the Rev. George Harris, the Rev. Charles W. Huntington, and the Rev. Edward C. Moore each wrote of their successive pastorates.
 During Moore's tenure, the church made the transition from its original Benefit Street building to a new edifice on Angell Street and Diman Place.
 Rev. Moore resigned to become Parkman Professor of Theology at Harvard University in 1902, the year of the church’s 50th anniversary.
 At this time, Gregory D. Walcott was the Assistant Minister, and the diaconate consisted of Moses E. Torrey, Edwin Barrows, Thomas B. Stockwell, John W. Danielson, Frederic H. Fuller, Arthur W. Fairchild, Frederick H. Jackson, and James C. Kimball.

 The church supported the founding of the first Cape Verdean Protestant church in America, now called Sheldon Street Church.

+The church published a paper for its 75th anniversary in 1927.
+The paper notes early members John Kingsbury, William J. King, William J. Cross, William Viall, Abner Gay, Shubael Hutchins, and Frederick Fuller.
+It also mentions Amos D. Smith, James Y. Smith, William Foster, Samuel Foster, Robert H. Ives, and Alexander Duncan who were not members, but were actively involved in the church.